 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment 05

 Attendance 05

 End Term Exam (Summative) End Term Examination 70

 Total 100

-Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a student to be qualified for taking up the End Semester examination.
+Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

+student to be qualified for taking up the End Semester examination.

-• l types of leaves including medical
+The allowance of 25% includes all types of leaves including medical

+leaves.